khaledlim/EmbeddedTestPython/README.md

 # Question a:
-To test the WiFi API we can use application "Acrylic WiFi Home" and "inSSIDer" to scan WiFi and to detect the SSID, Band (2.4 GHz or 5GHz), the amplitude adnt Channel.
+To test the WiFi API we can use application "Acrylic WiFi Home" and "inSSIDer" to scan WiFi and to detect the SSID, Band (2.4 GHz or 5GHz), the amplitude and Channel.
 Also we can use "JumpStart" to simulate the connection.